nuvibit/nuvibit.com/content/english/customers/rwe.md

 ### SEMPER Architecture

-Through [GitOps](faq/#gitops 'What is GitOps?'), the customer is able to specify security policies ([Documentation on SEMPER Policies](https://github.com/nuvibit/semper-policy-repo-sample/wiki/10-SEMPER-Policies)) that automatically manage the lifecycle of their AWS Security Findings.
+Through [GitOps](faq/#gitops 'What is GitOps?'), the customer can specify security policies ([Documentation on SEMPER Policies](https://github.com/nuvibit/semper-policy-repo-sample/wiki/10-SEMPER-Policies)) that automatically manage the lifecycle of their AWS Security Findings.

-SEMPER is run entirely in the customer's environment.
+SEMPER operates entirely within the customer's environment.

 ![Architecture Diagram](images/solutions/SEMPER-Flow.png)

 1. **Configure**: Targeted deployment of AWS Config, AWS EventBridge rules, and AWS Security Hub controls.
 2. **Processing**: Enriching and filtering of AWS Security Findings.
-3. **Post-Processing**: Archiving and further workflow automation (alarming, auto-remediation).
+3. **Post-Processing**: Archiving and additional workflow automation, such as alarming and auto-remediation.

 ### Results: Qualitative

-- **Swift Policy Implementation**: New rules or customizations can be seamlessly integrated into the entire landscape within minutes.
+- **Swift Policy Implementation**: New rules or modifications can be integrated seamlessly into the entire landscape within minutes.
 - **Advanced Automation**: The entire findings lifecycle benefits from automated policies, streamlining detection, analysis, and response processes.
 - **Enhanced Traceability**: Policies describe accepted risks and exceptions.
 This ensures traceability and easy access to historical data.
 - **Richer Context**: Additional contextual data related to security findings supports automated and manual triage processes, resulting in faster and more informed decisions.